 A change of control generally means a merger or other change in corporate structure after which the majority of our stockholders are no longer stockholders, a sale of substantially all of our assets, or our approved dissolution or liquidation.
 Cause is generally defined as the occurrence of one or more acts of unlawful actions involving moral turpitude or gross negligence or willful failure to perform duties or intentional breach of obligations under the employment agreement.
-Good reason generally means the occurrence of one or more events that have an adverse effect on the executive's terms and conditions of employment, including any reduction in the executive's base salary, a material reduction of the executive's benefits or substantial diminution of the executive's incentive awards or fringe benefits, a material adverse change in the executive's position, duties, reporting relationship, responsibilities or status with us, the relocation of the executive's principal place of employment to a location more than 50 miles away from his prior place of employment or an uncured breach of the employment.
+Good reason generally means the occurrence of one or more events that have an adverse effect on the executive's terms and conditions of employment, including any reduction in the executive's base salary, a material reduction of the executive's benefits or substantial diminution of the executive's incentive awards or fringe benefits, a material adverse change in the executive's principal place of employment to a location more than 50 miles away from his prior place of employment or an uncured breach of the employment agreement.
 However, no reduction of salary or benefits will be good reason if the reduction applies to all executives proportionately.

-The tables below reflect the approximate amount of compensation payable to each of the named executive officers of the Company in the event of termination of such executive's employment under the various listed scenarios.
-The amount of compensation payable to each named executive officer in the event of voluntary termination, early retirement, involuntary not-for-cause termination, for cause termination, termination following a change of control, disability, or death, is shown below.
-The amounts shown assume that such termination was effective as of December 31, 2006, and exclude ordinary course amounts earned or benefits accrued as a result of prior service during the year.
+The tables below reflect the approximate amount of compensation payable to each of the named executive officers of the Company (other than Dr. Bracciodieta, who resigned from the Company in February 2007) in the event of termination of such executive's employment under the various listed scenarios.
+The amount of compensation payable to each such named executive officer in the event of voluntary termination, early retirement, involuntary not-for-cause termination, for cause termination, termination following a change of control, disability, or death, is shown below.
+The amounts shown assume that such termination was effective as of December 31, 2007, and exclude ordinary course amounts earned or benefits accrued as a result of prior service during the year.
 The various amounts listed are estimates only.
 The actual amounts to be paid can only be determined at the time of such executive's separation from the Company.